elysiajs/documentation/docs/plugins/overview.md

 - [Elysia IP](https://github.com/gaurishhs/elysia-ip) - get the IP Address
 ---

-If you have a plugin written for Elysia, feels free to add your plugin to the list by **clicking <i>Edit this page on GitHub</i>** below 👇
+If you have a plugin written for Elysia, feel free to add your plugin to the list by **clicking <i>Edit this page on GitHub</i>** below 👇